nf-core/methylseq/docs/installation.md

 1. The default profile uses the `local` executor
     * All jobs are run in the login session.
 If you're using a simple server, this may be fine.
 If you're using a compute cluster, this is bad as all jobs will run on the head node.
+    * See the [nextflow docs](https://www.nextflow.io/docs/latest/executor.html) for information about running with other hardware backends.
+Most job scheduler systems are natively supported.
 2. Nextflow will expect all software to be installed and available on the `PATH`

 #### 3.1) Software deps: Docker and Singularity